They taught me some useful skills, and they made me think about my life and my career.

 Medical professionals long ago recognized that providing personal, supportive care to patients accelerates the healing process.
 More recently, many business professionals have made an equally exciting discovery: personal support for managers promotes the health of organizations.
 And the most effective method of providing individual support to organizational managers is through executive coaching.

-The complete story of this amazing $24 million turnaround is documented in the author’s book, Healing a Hospital (Wool Street Publishing, 2007), available at www.healingahospital.com.
+Want to know more about this inspirational story?
+The complete story of this amazing $24 million turnaround is documented in the David Herdlinger’s book, Healing a Hospital, available online at www.healingahospital.com.